-As an organization, we are early in the process of conducting our first clinical trial, have no prior experience in conducting clinical trials, and may be unable to do so for any product candidates we may develop, including ITIL-168.
+As an organization, we are early in the process of conducting our first clinical trials, have no prior experience in conducting clinical trials, and may be unable to complete clinical trials for any product candidates we may develop, including ITIL-306.

 We are early in our development efforts for our product candidates, and will need to successfully complete our ongoing and planned clinical trials, including pivotal clinical trials, in order to obtain FDA approval to market any of our product candidates.
 Carrying out clinical trials and the submission of a successful BLA is a complicated process.
-As an organization, we are early in the process of conducting our first multi-center clinical trial with centralized manufacturing, have no prior experience in conducting any clinical trials, have limited experience in preparing regulatory submissions and have not previously submitted a BLA for any product candidate.
-We have only previously treated patients with our TIL product in a compassionate use program.
+As an organization, we are early in the process of conducting our first multi-center clinical trials with centralized manufacturing, have no prior experience in conducting any clinical trials, have limited experience in preparing regulatory submissions and have not previously submitted a BLA for any product candidate.
+We have only previously treated patients with our TIL product in a compassionate use program in the United Kingdom with a TIL product that was manufactured using a prior version of the ITIL-168 manufacturing process, and only recently dosed the first patient in our clinical trial for ITIL-306.
 In addition, we have had limited interactions with the FDA and cannot be certain how many additional clinical trials of our product candidates will be required or how such trials should be designed.
+We may also fail to receive clearance from the MHRA to initiate our planned ITIL-306 clinical trial in the United Kingdom in 2023.
 Consequently, we may be unable to successfully and efficiently execute and complete necessary clinical trials in a way that leads to BLA submission and approval of any product candidate.
 We may require more time and incur greater costs than our competitors and may not succeed in obtaining regulatory approvals of product candidates that we develop.
 Failure to commence or complete, or delays in, our planned clinical trials, could prevent us from or delay us in commercializing our product candidates.